estoltzy/challenge9-multi-class/recipes/diary_todolist.md

   # list contacts by name and phone number
   end

-  def list_entries
+  def add_todo_list(todo_list)
-  # returns all diary entries
+  # adds an instance of TodoList to the diary
   end

+  def all_todo_lists
+  # returns all todo lists in the diary
   end

+  def select_entry(available_mins, wpm)
+  # wpm stands for words per minute, assumed integer input
+  # available_mins assumed integer input
+  # choose an entry based on how much time the reader has and their reading speed
+  end

+end

 class DiaryEntry
-  def initialize
+  def initialize(title, contents)
   # needs @title, @contents
+  @contact_info = {}
   end

   def count_words